Life Insurance for People With Bipolar Disorder

 If you are not placed in the standard risk category, you can also purchase a graded death benefit, but if you opt for some medical questions to be asked, you will receive lower rates than one with no medical questions asked.

-Therefore, it’s extremely important that you ensure all of your medical records are accurate and detailed, and that the information you share with the insurer is also up to date.
-You will want to compare rates from multiple different companies so you can be certain you’re receiving your best rates.
+Therefore, it’s extremely important that you ensure all of your medical records are accurate and detailed, and that the information you share with the insurer is also up-to-date.
+You will want to compare rates from multiple different companies, so you can be certain you’re receiving the best rates.

 Best Life Insurance Companies for People with Bipolar Disorder